 Since 2008, as part of the All At Once campaign, Jack Johnson’s tours have collaborated with over 400 community groups worldwide focusing on plastic free initiatives, sustainable local food systems, and other hands-on environmental projects.
 The Johnson Ohana Foundation provides direct and matching donations to support these partners, and has donated over $4 million since it was founded.
 You can support All At Once non-profits in your community by becoming a member, signing up to volunteer, or making a donation.
 Donations to the Johnson Ohana Foundation will help support All At Once Non-Profit Partners near each concert, working on environmental projects to benefit local communities.
 To make a direct donation to a particular group, please visit their website.
 To learn more about these organizations you can search by concert date, location, or area of interest below.

-FoodShare Toronto is an innovative non-profit community food security organization whose programs include direct fresh produce access, childhood nutrition and education, community cooking, community growing, and urban agriculture.
+FoodShare Toronto is a food security organization whose programs include direct fresh produce access, childhood nutrition and education, community cooking, community growing, and urban agriculture.
 Each month, FoodShare reaches over 155,000 children and adults across the City of Toronto.

 To learn more about a non-profit partner, click on an organization name below to populate the Non-Profit Showcase on the left.